ox-harris/ox-harris/README.md

 ## 🔭 An Experimentalist

-> Ever failing, winning, and learning in public, but actively building tools for a web-native future! 😎<br />
+> A Curiosity Rover who's ever failing, winning, and learning in public, but actively building tools for a web-native future! 😎<br />
 > Explore a few: the **simple, basic** answer to the concept of `state`, `reactivity`, `data binding`, `routing`, `rendering`, the `component` architecture, the `SPA/MPA/MPA+SPA` architecture, etc.

 - **[Webflo](https://github.com/webqit/webflo)**: The universal framework for building *no-JS/low-JS* web sites and apps.